-Flipping off the lights when you leave a room and taking quicker showers can help you trim a bit off your utility bills each month.
-But if you want to see major impacts in the efficiency of your home, you’ll need to go beyond lifestyle changes and consider modern upgrades to your fixtures and appliances.
+Flipping off the lights when you exit a room and taking quicker showers can help you trim a bit off your utility bills each month.
+But if you want to see serious improvements in the efficiency of your home, you’ll need to go beyond lifestyle changes and think about modern upgrades to your fixtures and appliances.

-Not sure what to do first?
-The HVAC and plumbing professionals at Service Experts are here to help with some suggestions on energy-efficient upgrades to make around your home.
+Not sure where to start?
+The HVAC and plumbing professionals at Freschi Service Experts are here to help with some suggestions on energy-efficient upgrades to make around your home.
 Here’s how to make your home work for you.

 Switch to a Tankless Water Heater

 How often is your family using hot water?
 For many households, the biggest demand for hot water is during the morning and evening for showers.
 However, if you have a traditional water heater, it’s using energy to keep that water hot all the time — even when you don’t need it.

 “The tank has to be heated and maintained so that when we do use hot water, it’s there, but the heat radiating from the tank ends up consuming a lot of energy,” said Jim Hughes, senior manager of education and training at Service Experts.

 Scale back on this waste by switching to a tankless water heater.
 This energy-efficient upgrade gives you steamy showers on demand, without constantly keeping a tank warm.